MaastrichtU-Library/qualitative-FAIR-data/_episodes/02-terms-of-use.md

 > ## Discussion
-> Scenario:
+> Real case:
-You are a sociology and statistics researcher, and now you are collaborating with a researcher from the hospital.
-Your collaborator researches Children's Mental Health.
-You will combine expertise and conduct a study on the Quality of Life in Children.
-In addition, you will lead a national survey in Dutch schools.
-You are thinking of collecting information about bullying, social media and family structure.
+The Swedish DPA (Integritetsskyddsmyndigheten) fined Umeå University SEK 550,000 (EUR 54,000) as a result of its failure to apply appropriate technical and organizational measures to protect data.
+As part of a research project on male rape, the university had stored several police reports on such related incidents in the cloud of a U.S. service provider.
+The reports contained the names, ID numbers and contact details of the data subjects, as well as information about their health and sex lives, alongside information about the suspected crime [LINK TO CASE](https://www.enforcementtracker.com/ETid-482)
 >
-> Discuss with your team what considerations need to be taken into account when drafting a Data Terms of Use for this study.
-Do you think a legal expert must write the terms of use, or can it be done by the researchers?
+> Discuss with your team how using legal instruments (in the context of the research) such as data terms of use or data protection impact assessment can be helpful in such situations.
 {: .discussion}